rxseven/docker-playground/README.md

 This command will list all volumes on your virtual machine.

-In order to access the dependencies installed in **onigiri-webapp_node_modules** volume, you can access them via Unix shell in a running container:
+In order to access the dependencies installed in **onigiri-webapp\_node\_modules** volume, you can run Unix shell in a running container:

 **1.** Run Unix shell in a running container: